 Stress takes a tremendous toll on both the American worker and the American economy.
-Learning the right coping techniques for stress, especially at work, can save your sanity, your job, and even your life!
+But coping with stress, especially at work, can get easier with the right techniques—maybe saving your calm, your job, and even your life!

 Check out the ideas below the next time you feel like you’re about to lose it on the job:

 1. Mindfulness meditation is an easy, effective technique for coping with stress

 Many books have been written about mindfulness, the hottest trend in the meditation world today.
 Whether you feel scattered and unable to focus, anxious, or about to blow your top, taking a few moments to be mindful can make a tremendous difference.

 Mindfulness has been proven to help reduce stress and improve performance among firefighters, college football players, US military service members, and more.

 Because this meditation has such great benefits, more companies are implementing official mindfulness programs for employees, including Google, Adobe, the Mayo Clinic, Aetna, and Target.
 As a regular practice, it can help with problem-solving, learning new information, adaptability, creativity, vitality, and increased empathy!
 And it takes just a few minutes, whether at a regularly scheduled time or in an anxiety crisis.

 How can you practice mindfulness at work?
 It’s easier than you think!
 It can be as simple as really being present in the moment—paying attention to what you’re doing and only to that.
 For a lot of people, anxiety and stress come from focusing on too much at once.
 Drilling down your awareness to the one thing that is most important NOW can be a huge help.